 A Harvard Business Review study found that emotional connection is a significant driver of brand loyalty, and it is one of the best indicators of future customer value.
 Furthermore, customers are 71% more likely to recommend brands with whom they have an emotional connection.

 Psychologist Jerome Bruner also discovered that when stories are used to communicate messages, people remember them 22x more than facts and figures alone.
 This is so important in today’s busy world, as we are constantly navigating distractions.

 Skillful and strategic brand storytelling remains one of the most effective ways for businesses to capture people’s attention and deliver consistent marketing messaging.
-Excellent storytelling can inspire people to stop what they are doing, tune in, and connect with a brand in a way that other methods of communication simply can’t replicate.

 Good stories surprise us.
 They make us think and feel.
 They stick in our minds and help us remember ideas and concepts in a way that a PowerPoint crammed with bar graphs never can.